The Origins of Our Station

 Initially a single track, the line was doubled for almost its entire length within a year.
 Branch lines opened from Exmouth Junction to Exmouth in 1861, from Seaton Junction to Seaton in 1868 and from Feniton (also known as Sidmouth Junction) to Sidmouth in 1874.
 The branch line from Axminster to Lyme Regis was opened in 1903.

-A free illustrated booklet telling the story of Honiton Station is available from the Allhallows Museum shop on Tuesdays and Saturdays until Christmas.
+A free illustrated booklet on the history of the station will be available from the Allhallows Museum shop and from Honiton Library when lockdown restrictions allow.

 Honiton Tunnel cost £70,000 to build, and was lined with eleven million bricks.